Proyecto ContraSIDA por Vida: Scholarly attention

 PCPV's model of innovative community engagement attracted the attention of several scholars, some of whom had formal and informal ties to the organization.
 University of California, Berkeley professor, Juana María Rodríguez devotes a chapter of her book Queer Latinidad: Identity Practices, Discursive Spaces to the organization, focusing on its inventive use of linguistic and visual practices, and outlining how PCPV organizing practices challenged existing identity-based models of community engagement.
 Oral historian Horacio Roque Ramirez documents the lives of numerous PCPV members including Diane Felix, and outlines the related cultural and social movements that contributed to its formation, in his 2001 dissertation "Communities of Desire: Queer Latina/Latino History and Memory, San Francisco Bay Area, 1960-1990s" and in numerous other articles.
 In 2004, Jaime Cortez produced a bilingual graphic novel, Sexilio/Sexile about Adela Vazquez and credits "the diasporic folk of Proyecto Village" with the inspiration for that project.

 Several healthcare advocates have also noted the importance of the PCPV's approach to community well-being and HIV prevention, stressing the impact of its "bottom-up" approach, and its ability to reach and serve marginalized communities.
-After PCPV closed, several of its staff and volunteers went on to create El/La Para Translatinas, an organization dedicated to supporting and advocating for transgender Latinas.
+After PCPV closed, several of its staff and volunteers went on to create El/La Para TransLatinas, an organization dedicated to supporting and advocating for transgender Latinas.

 The archives of PCPV are currently held in the Ethnic Studies Library at the University of California, Berkeley.

 People

-Organized as a constellation of community agents committed to creative care and activist intervention, PCPV served as a springboard for many notable queer Latinx artists, activists, academics, and allies, including Juana María Rodríguez, Marcia Ochoa, Ricardo Bracho, Diane Felix, Horacio Roque Ramirez, Adela Vazquez, Jaime Cortez, Jorge Ignacio Cortiñas, Aurora Guerrero, Patrick "Pato" Hebert, Al Lujan, Wura-Natasha Ogunji, Gigi Otalvaro-Hormillosa, Nao Bustamante, Veronica Majano, and Janelle Rodríguez.
+Organized as a constellation of community agents committed to creative care and activist intervention, PCPV served as a springboard for many notable queer Latinx artists, activists, academics, and allies, including Juana María Rodríguez, Marcia Ochoa, Ricardo Bracho, Diane Felix, Horacio Roque Ramirez, Adela Vazquez, Jaime Cortez, Jorge Ignacio Cortiñas, Aurora Guerrero, Patrick "Pato" Hebert, Al Lujan, Wura-Natasha Ogunji, Teresita La Campesina, Gigi Otalvaro-Hormillosa, Nao Bustamante, Veronica Majano, Valentin "Tina" Aguirre, Alexandra Rodríguez DeRuiz, and Janelle Rodríguez.